nomis51/horus/README.md

 | version | Show the version | None | winpass version |
 | help                       | Show the help                                                     | None                                                                                                                                       | winpass help                                     |

+# Support
+Feel free to open issues if you find any problem or join the [Discord](https://discord.gg/yqDHrqCDq4) server.